Deftsalt-debug/pwn.college_Krishnendu/Linux_Lumarium/Processes_Jobs/Listing_processes.md

 None to note here

 ## What I learned
 To list processes running under the shell, was use the command ps suffixed with -ef or aux to hand us more data compared to a minute amount ps itself gives us. -ef flag is standard syntax where e lists every output and f does the listing under full format, the -ef argument also provides an additional Parent Process ID (PID) of the processes.
-Suffiing aux also gives us the similar values as -ef but instead of PID, it outputs the percentage of total system CPU and Memory that the process is utilizing.
+Suffixing aux also gives us the similar values as -ef but instead of PID, it outputs the percentage of total system CPU and Memory that the process is utilizing.

 ## References
 None here.